FAQs

 Yes.
 The State of Tennessee does not tax lottery winnings, but prizes are subject to federal income taxes.
 For more information, please contact the Internal Revenue Service at 1-800-829-1040 or www.irs.gov

-It is the policy of the Tennessee Lottery to treat such information as a public record.
-The Lottery will therefore disclose the name, home state, and hometown of winners if an eligible request is received for such information.
+In accordance with the Tennessee Education Lottery Implementation Law, the Tennessee Education Lottery Corporation releases the name, home state, and hometown of winners if an eligible request is received for such information.

 A person who wins a Powerball, Mega Millions, or Lotto America jackpot has 60 days from the date the player becomes entitled to the prize to choose either the lump sum or annuity payment.
 Annuity payments for the Powerball, Mega Millions, and Lotto America jackpots will be paid in 30 graduated annual payments.